Giova978/SuperConsoleLog/README.md

 * `superConsoleLog.quotes`: a list of quotes to choose for use in the console.log.
 Default is `"`
 * `superConsoleLog.includeFileName`: set to `true` will include the filename of the console.log.
 Default is `true`
+* `superConsoleLog.includeFullPath`: set to `true` the extension will add the full path of the file in the console.log.
+Default is `false`
 * `superConsoleLog.includeEnclosureFunctionName`: how many function enclosure the extension will put in the console.log.
 Default is `2`
 * `superConsoleLog.includeEnclosureClassName`: how many class enclosure the extension will put in the console.log.
 Default is `1`
 * `superConsoleLog.includeLineNum`: set to `true` the extension will add the line number in the beginning of the console.log.
 Default is `true`